-To prevent the spread of misinformation, recent research has heavily focused on tracking and stemming its flow\cite{hanley2022no,tucker2018social}.
-Mahl \textit{et al.}~\cite{mahl2021nasa}, track the spread of 10 different conspiracy theories on Twitter, identifying one of the largest conspiracy theorist networks.
-Ahmed \textit{et al.}~\cite{ahmed2020covid} use a similar approach to track the spread of COVID-19 and 5G conspiracy theories.
-They find well-known misinformation websites were some of the largest sources helping to spread these conspiracy theories on Twitter's platform.
-Gruzd~\cite{gruzd2020going} found that a single Tweet about how COVID-19 was a hoax, spanned an entire conspiracy theory sending large groups of people to film their local hospitals to prove that COVID-19 was not real.
-In addition to network-based approaches, several others have taken used advancements in natural language processing to identify and track misinformation.
-Hanley \textit{et al.}~\cite{hanley2022happenstance}, for example, utilize semantic search to identify and track Russian state-media narratives on Reddit.
-Fong \textit{et al.}~\cite{fong2021language} utilized linguistic and social features to understand the psychology of Twitter users that engaged with known conspiracy theorists on the Twitter platform.
-Finally, several works have performed in-depth case studies on the spread of specific misinformation narratives.
-In their papers, Wilson and Starbird \textit{et al.} look at the Syrian White Helmets on Twitter and Bär \textit{et al.} look at the spread of QAnon on Parler~\cite{wilson2020cross,papadamou2020disturbed,https://doi.org/10.48550/arxiv.2205.08834}.
+To prevent the spread of misinformation, recent research has focused on tracking and stemming its flow~\cite{hanley2022no,tucker2018social}.
+For example, Mahl {et~al.}~\cite{mahl2021nasa}, track the spread of 10~conspiracy theories on Twitter, identifying one of the largest conspiracy theorist networks.
+Ahmed {et~al.}~\cite{ahmed2020covid} use a similar approach to track the spread of COVID-19 and 5G conspiracy theories.
+They find well-known misinformation websites were some of the largest sources spreading these conspiracy theories on Twitter.
+Gruzd~\cite{gruzd2020going} found that a single Tweet about how COVID-19 was a hoax, spurred an entire conspiracy theory, eventually prompting large groups of people to film their local hospitals to prove that COVID-19 was not real.
+In addition to network-based approaches, others have used advancements in natural language processing to identify and track misinformation.
+Hanley {et~al.}~\cite{hanley2022happenstance}, for example, utilize semantic search to identify and track Russian state-media narratives on Reddit.
+Fong {et~al.}~\cite{fong2021language} utilized linguistic and social features to understand the psychology of Twitter users that engaged with known conspiracy theorists.
+Finally, several works have performed in-depth case studies on the spread of specific false narratives: Wilson and Starbird {et~al.} look at the Syrian White Helmets on Twitter and Bär {et~al.} look at the spread of QAnon on Parler~\cite{wilson2020cross,https://doi.org/10.48550/arxiv.2205.08834}.